mklinkj/QnA/etc/books/spring-5-recipes/Explicitly use the validation target of InitBinder.md

 ```

-There is no problem in simple MVC projects, but
+There are no issues with a simple MVC project,

-In ReactiveWeb in Chapter 5 and Spring Security application project in Chapter 7, in addition to verifying `Reservation`, we also want to verify the classes below.
+but in projects applying Chapter 5’s ReactiveWeb or Chapter 7’s Spring Security, problems arise as I end up validating not only the Reservation but also the following classes.

 * Spring Webflux
   * `InMemoryWebSessionStore$InMemoryWebSession  `